rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 ### Upgrading Kubernetes

 Following an upgrade to the latest version of Rancher, you can update your existing clusters to use the latest supported version of Kubernetes.
 Before a new version of Rancher is released, it's tested with the latest versions of Kubernetes to ensure compatibility.

+As of Rancher v2.3.0, the Kubernetes metadata feature was added, which allows you to use newer Kubernetes versions as soon as they are released, without upgrading Rancher.
+For details, refer to the [section on Kubernetes metadata.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/k8s-metadata)

 >**Recommended:** Before upgrading Kubernetes, [backup your cluster]({{< baseurl >}}/rancher/v2.x/en/backups).